luisjguedes/docs-portfolio/docs/concepts/what-is-an-api.md

     ## API — Support / QA view

     An API is where integrations succeed or fail.
-When something breaks, support and QA need fast answers:
+When something breaks, Support and QA need fast answers:

     - Was the request valid?
     - Was the caller authorized?
     - Did the system accept, reject, or partially process it?